Social & Civic Entrepreneur

 I help local businesses, entrepreneurs, and community groups leverage technological change to connect with their audiences.

-I prioritize supporting market access and growth of underrepresented entrepreneurs, businesses, mission-aligned groups, and causes within the DC area economy through cooperative economics and non-partisan solutions to systems change.
+Empowering under-represented entrepreneurs, businesses, mission-aligned groups, and causes within the DC area economy to tell their own stories.

 CrowdWork DC LCA